KsaweryL/Symfony-docker/README.md

 # Symfony-docker
 Initial docker project for Insolutions.

-A web application that enables its users to to update info about themselves as well as tasks they have to do and their deadlines.
+A web application that enables its users to update info about themselves as well as tasks they have to do and their deadlines.

 To start using it, initialize the docker containers and go to "localhost:10301/user_data_sql".